 What should a student do if they get sick?

-Learning to implement self-care is an important part of being a responsible health care consumer and understanding when it’s appropriate to seek medical care.
+Learning to implement self-care is an important part of being a responsible healthcare consumer and understanding when it’s appropriate to seek medical care.
 We strongly encourage students to utilize our available self-care resources; these resources are for self-limited illnesses (conditions that are healed by the body’s immune system and can be treated at home or in the residence hall without seeing a medical provider).
-Click here for helpful information to determine whether you are suffering from a cold or the flu!
+Check out our flu resources for helpful information to determine whether you are suffering from a cold or the flu!

 How many medical providers are on staff?

-We have three part-time medical providers on staff: one physician and two nurse practitioners.
+We have two part-time medical providers on staff: one physician and one nurse practitioner.
 In addition, we have two registered nurses.